‘The really fundamental questions of our lives are not questions of fact or finance but questions of value.’ Patrick Grim, Ph.D.

 Shame: She realizes that she is an awful human being and she doesn’t deserve the love and/or respect of her husband and children.
 Each evening thereafter she laces her eggnog with copious amounts of brandy and stares at the ornament, viewing it as proof that she is a bad person.

 Feeling guilty can absolutely be a healthy thing, as this emotion can and often does lead to positive behavior change: ‘I feel badly about my behavior, and I’d like to fix the situation and behave differently in the future.’
 Shame, on the other hand, is incredibly unhealthy, causing lowered self-esteem (feelings of unworthiness) and behaviors that reinforce that self-image: ‘I am a bad person and there’s nothing I can do about that, so I might as well continue behaving badly.’
 In short, guilt is potentially a very healthy emotion, and shame is not.

 Let’s take a closer look at shame.
 One source splits shame into two categories: healthy shame and toxic shame.
-Healthy shame describes the feeling of: ‘I have done something that violates my core values and beliefs, and I feel badly,’ while toxic shame describes the feeling of: ‘I am inherently flawed and defective and therefore unworthy of love.’
+Healthy shame describes the feeling of: ‘I have done something that violates my core values and beliefs, and I feel badly,’ while toxic shame describes the feeling of: ‘I am inherently flawed and defective and therefore unworthy of.’
 Healthy shame appears to be the same as guilt.
 So that leaves only toxic shame.

 Question: If shame is so unhealthy, so toxic, why does it exist?